-I’ve spent the last few years helping organisations such as the Ministry of Justice manage the growing problem of unsustainable and complex legacy technology.
+I’ve helped organisations such as the Ministry of Justice manage the growing problem of unsustainable and complex legacy technology.
 I developed the strategy and led the teams to modernise and move the systems supporting Legal Aid to public cloud.
-I’ve supported the development of a new digital strategy at the Crown Commercial Service, and I've coached C-Suite executives at a €15bn global company.
+I’ve helped Sellafield understand how digital and technology can help make the nuclear cleanup process quicker and safer.

 I’ve supported C-suite level executives at global education, retail, construction and financial service companies understand how to deliver sustainable technology that meets the needs of users.

 I have a background in software engineering a masters degree in Human Computer Interaction from Swansea University.